-Accounts receivable are stated at face amount, net of an allowance for doubtful accounts.
+Accounts receivable are stated at face amount, net of an allowance for doubtful accounts (see Note 3).
 The amount recognized as an uncollectible balance is based on an aging schedule of accounts and historical collection patterns.

 Receivables of the proprietary funds are recognized as revenue when earned, including services provided but not billed.